University of Calabar

 The architecture was designed by John Elliott.
 It was established by decree to fulfill this traditional mandate, its motto "Knowledge for Service".

-The University of Calabar was one of the foremost Nigerian Universities to automate students' registration processes through the College Portal, and has taken a step further to automate her alumni relations which includes an online transcript request and processing first of its kind in the country.
+The University of Calabar was one of the foremost Nigerian Universities to automate students' registration processes through the College Portal, and has taken a step further to automate her alumni relations which includes an online transcript request and processing, being first of its kind in the country.

 University Library

-The University of Calabar Library is known as Definitive Library which is an academic library that was established in 1975. the library has seating capacity of 3000 readers, 16 staff offices that supporting teaching, research and community services. the building was planned to house over one million volumes of books with a total of 22,746 square meter floor space.
+The University of Calabar Library is the main academic library of the University of Calabar, located in Calabar, Cross River State, Nigeria.
+Established in 1975, the library has since grown to become one of the largest and most comprehensive academic libraries in Nigeria, serving as a resource for students, faculty, and researchers.

 Administration and leadership

 The current principal members of the university administration and their positions are as follows:

 Faculties

 The university has the following faculties: